Posts Tagged ‘#notablecareersmagazine’

 “It’ll be days I would walk in, and our lead, my boss, she wouldn’t even speak to me.”

-It wasn’t until she fought back and contacted human resources, that the harassment toned dowm.
+It wasn’t until she fought back and contacted human resources, that the harassment toned down.
 However, the bullies continued to say Clark was the issue and would not take ownership of their toxic behavior.

 Peeples says that gaslighting is the biggest complaint she receives from her clients.